paduagroup/tutorial-lmp/README.md

 **Verify the number of bonds**: if this is not the number expected for the molecule, then the topology is wrong (maybe the initial geometry is not correct, with some bonds significantly different from the equilibrium distances in the force field file `il.ff`).

 > **Question:** What is the general rule to determine the number of bonds in a molecule given the number of atoms and cycles?
 (It's easy.)
-And for the number of angles (between 3 atoms connected 1-2-3) and dihedrals (between 4 atoms connected 1-2-3-4)?
+And the number of angles (between 3 atoms connected 1-2-3)?
+And torsions or dihedrals (between 4 atoms connected 1-2-3-4)?

 Look at the `Atoms` section which lists: atom index, molecule index, atom type, charge, x, y, z.